Adaptive sampling for linear state estimation: Summary and extensions

 \section{Summary and extensions}

-We have set up the problem of efficient sampling as an optimal multiple sampling problem.
-We characterized the timing channel in adaptive sampling through its modification of the estimator.
-For MMSE estimation of linear systems, under optimal sampling, we showed that while the timing channel exists, it affects only the evolution of the statistics of the second and higher moments of the estimation error.
-This reduces the optimization problem into a tractable multiple stopping problem.
+We have set up the problem of efficient sampling as an optimal sequential sampling problem.
+We conjecture that the estimator under optimal sampling is the simple least-squares one under deterministic sampling.
+By fixing the estimate to me that under deterministic sampling, we reduce the optimization into a tractable stopping time problem.
+Our conjecture of course needs to be proved or disproved.

 We have furnished methods to obtain good sampling policies for the finite horizon state estimation problem.
-When the signal to be kept track of is a Brownian motion, we have analytic solutions.
+When the signal is a Brownian motion, we have analytic solutions.
 When the signal is an Ornstein-Uhlenbeck process, we have provided computational recipes to determine the best sampling policies and their performances.
 In both cases, Delta sampling performs poorly with it distortion staying boundedly away from zero even as the sample budget increases to infinity.
 This means that the designer cannot just settle for `natural' event-triggered schemes without further investigation.
-In particular, a scheme optimal in the infinite horizon may be, like Delta sampling, a bad performer for the finite horizon.
+In particular, a scheme optimal in the infinite horizon may perform badly on finite horizons.

 The approach adopted in this paper leads us to also consider some sampling and filtering problems with multiple sensors.
 These can possibly be solved in the same way as the single sensor problem.
 The case where the samples are not reliably transmitted but can be lost in transmission is computationally more involved.
 There, the relative performances of the three sampling strategies is unknown.
 However, in principle, the best policies and their performances can be computed using nested optimization routines like we have used in this paper.